 “Our patient satisfaction numbers are up across the board since partnering with MedBridge,” says Chris Peterson.
 Of the Freeman patients who responded, over 95% have found the MedBridge home exercise program helpful in their rehabilitation.

-Standardized training for roles and specialties with MedBridge Continuing Education, improving staff retention and consistency of care.
+Standardized training for roles and specialties with the MedBridge Staff Retention Solution, improving staff engagement and reducing attrition.

 Implemented engaging, video-based home exercises with MedBridge Home Exercise Program, improving patient satisfaction, engagement, and adherence.

 About Freeman Health System

 Freeman Health System is a 460-bed, three-hospital system providing comprehensive healthcare and behavioral health services to an area that includes more than 450,000 people from Missouri, Arkansas, Oklahoma, and Kansas.
 They employ 93 rehabilitation professionals across multiple locations.
 Freeman Health System offers outpatient therapy from six locations in three cities, providing treatment for pediatrics, lymphedema, sports, spine, hand therapy, general outpatient orthopedic, work injury therapy, and neurological care.
 Additionally, Freeman Health System offers inpatient therapies in each of their three hospitals, including a 20-bed inpatient rehabilitation facility.
 Seventeen athletic trainers help to cover 20 local high schools and five colleges.
 Home health services are provided to eight counties across two states.

 “MedBridge has helped improve the quality and consistency of care at Freeman.
 Our ability to stay abreast of emerging evidence has set a culture of learning, and better engaged staff, as well as improved patient outcomes.”